htaudah/Validator/README.md

 ./prepare\_appliance.sh APPLIANCE\_IP
 ```

 When appliance preparation is complete, the virtual machine will be shut down to prepare for OVF export.
+Disconnect
+the TinyCore ISO so prevent the machine from booting into the ISO next time.

 Before exporting the machine to OVF, you'll need to enable the vApp options that will be used to configure the
 appliance during deployment.
 You can follow the guide [here]() for information on how to create vApp options.